Elves in fiction: Dungeons & Dragons

 Elves are a humanoid race in the Dungeons & Dragons fantasy role-playing game, one of the primary races available for player characters, and play a central role in the narratives of many setting worlds of the game.
 Elves are renowned for their grace and mastery of magic and weapons such as the bow and sword.
 Becoming physically mature by the age of 25 and emotionally mature at around 125, they are also long-lived, capable of living more than half a millennium and remaining physically youthful.
 Possessed of innate beauty and grace, they are viewed as both wondrous and haughty by other races; however, their natural detachment is seen by some as introversion or xenophobia.
 They were usually antagonistic towards dwarves.

 There are numerous different subraces and subcultures of elves, including aquatic elves, dark elves (drow), deep elves (rockseer), grey elves, high elves, moon elves, snow elves, sun elves, valley elves, wild elves (grugach), wood elves and winged elves (avariel).
 The offspring of humans and elves are known as "half-elves" among humans, and as "half-humans" among elves.

 Generic Universal RolePlaying System

 The Generic Universal RolePlaying System (GURPS) Fourth Edition deals with a wide variety of types of Elves.
 Discworld Roleplaying Game (which uses the GURPS system) describes the Elves of the Discworld series in addition to the Typical Elf, Royal Elf, and Elf-Kin.
 GURPS Basic Set: Characters, GURPS Banestorm, GURPS Fantasy, and Dungeon Fantasy Adventurers, part of the Dungeon Fantasy Roleplaying Game (which uses GURPS rules), each have a different template for the "standard" Elf.
 Other variations in those books and in GURPS Dungeon Fantasy 3: The Next Level include the Dark Elf, Half-Elf (two versions), High Elf, Mountain Elf, Sea Elf (two versions), Shadow Elf, Winged Elf, and Wood Elf.
-Third Edition supplements with different variations, including the Deep Elf, include GURPS Fantasy (for Third Edition) and GURPS Fantasy Folk.
+GURPS Fantasy Folk: Elves includes the templates for all previous Fourth Edition books and also includes templates for Deep Elf, Eldritch Elf, and Sky Elf.
+Third Edition supplements with different variations include GURPS Fantasy (for Third Edition) and GURPS Fantasy Folk.